JesseLeung97/jesska/README.md

 `1.0.0` Current

+## Branch Overview

+`main`

+The master branch.
+This branch will be updated after each release when all hotfixes are completed.

+`production`

+The live branch.
+Development branches will be merged before each release.

+`development`

+A branch to collect various bug fixes, features, or changes to the codebase.
+Development branches should branch off and merge into the main development branch.

 ## Future Roadmap, Desired Improvements, and Bugs

 Items in the rest of this document marked with `**` are due for update in future versions